 “Tell me about a work situation when you found it difficult to work with colleagues in a team or project.
 And why did you find it difficult?”

 The Interview Evaluation and Analytics

-Tengai records and produces transcripts and interview analytics throughout the robot interview.
+Tengai produces interview analytics by registring the candidate’s answers throughout the robot interview.
+The analytics will estimate how a candidate will perform based on their soft skills and personality.
 This provides recruiters and hiring managers with data-based insights to make better and educated hiring decisions.